tbredsch/odin-recipes/README.md

 This current project is an assignment from the Odin Project.
 It is to showcase my knowledge progression in HTML.
 This is my first attempt to build a website from scratch using HTML.
+And now I am having difficulty commiting it to GIT.